Wax Carving

 * Scalpel with blades

-* Some steel pointed tools why not visit, Cribbage or Crib much like a dentist would use for applying fillings.
-You use these to scrape away the wax or apply wax back on with heat have a look at, Radio Controlled Cars
+* Some steel pointed tools why not visit, Maintaining RC Jeeps much like a dentist would use for applying fillings.
+You use these to scrape away the wax or apply wax back on with heat

 * A methylated spirit lamp